 Phyllis was predeceased by her husband of 20 years, Myron A. Palmer in November of 1987, Her son Scott Palmer in January of 2003 and her life partner of 30 years, Hamilton A. Ferry in August of 2018.

 Phyllis's life had two uniquely special chapters.
 She graduated, got a job, fell in love and became a wife and a mother.
 They had a lot of good times and many hard times.
 Through it all, she was the guiding light for her children and someone they could always count on.
 She was always there, unwavering in her love and support for her family.
 Even through the worst adversity life could send her way she always found a way to get through it.
 In her darkest days, she once again found the light.
 That light was Hamilton Ferry and the start of the second chapter of her life.
 Phyllis and Ham completed each other.
 They traveled the country in his tractor-trailer creating memories and forming a love that lasted over 30 years.
 When these adventures were done they moved to the Adirondacks and together opened Ham's Mini Mart at Sevey's Corners.
 Yet another adventure they shared.
 Phyllis loved her life but she loved her kids and grandkids even more.
 They had an unbreakable bond and her grandkids absolutely adored her.
 Phyllis will always be remembered as the light in our lives.

 There will be a graveside service on Saturday, May 18th, 2019 at 10:00 a.m. at the Riverside Cemetery on Lake Shore Drive, Norwood, N.Y. with a luncheon to follow at the American Legion on Maple Street in Norwood.
 All family and friends are welcome.
 In lieu of flowers, any donations can be made in Phyllis's name to the American Cancer Society.

-To send flowers to Phyllis C. Palmer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Phyllis C. Palmer, please visit our floral store.